scylladb/scylla-manager/docs/source/restore/index.rst

 Restore speed is controlled by two parameters: ``--parallel`` and ``--batch-size``.
 Parallel specifies how many nodes can be used in restore procedure at the same time.
 Batch size specifies how many SSTable bundles can be restored from backup location in a single job.
+Note that increasing the default batch size might significantly increase restore performance, as only one shard can work on restoring a single SSTable bundle.

 Those parameters can be set when you:

 * Schedule a restore with :ref:`sctool restore <sctool-restore>`